About the service

 You can find a factsheet about the role of the Qualified Teacher of Vision Impairment (QTVI) on the Royal National Institute of Blind People (RNIB) website.

-One teacher is undertaking mandatory training for multi-sensory impairment (deaf-blind).
 Our teachers work in homes, nurseries, schools and colleges to offer support to children and young people including:

 • specialist assessment and report writing